tropical storm beryl

 Tropical Storm Beryl Churns Towards Caribbean, Expected to Become First Hurricane of 2024 Season

-The Atlantic hurricane season is heating up, with Tropical Storm Beryl churning westward towards the southeastern Caribbean.
+The Atlantic hurricane season is heating up, with Tropical Beryl churning westward towards the southeastern Caribbean.
 Early Saturday morning, the storm was located about 1,785 kilometers (1,110 miles) east-southeast of Barbados, packing maximum sustained winds of 65 kilometers per hour (40 mph).

 Beryl is forecast to strengthen rapidly as it encounters warm waters and favorable atmospheric conditions.
 Forecasters at the National Hurricane Center (NHC) anticipate the storm to reach hurricane strength by Sunday, potentially becoming the first named hurricane of the 2024 season.